raviqqe/stak/doc/src/content/docs/limitations.md

 ---
-title: Limitations on the current implementation
+title: Limitations in the current implementation
-description: Limitations on the current implementation of Stak Scheme
+description: Limitations in the current implementation of Stak Scheme
 ---

 This page describes the limitations on the current implementation of Stak Scheme.
 These limitations are considered transient although some of them do not have any concrete resolution plans right now; we hopefully remove these limitations in the future versions of Stak Scheme without incurring too much complexity.